datacraft-dsc/DEPs/6/README.md

 ## Technical requirements

 The Invoke service
-* May be offered free or for a price
+* May be offered for a price
-* May be offered in trusted mode or trustless mode (backed by Service Execution Agreements)
 * Must be identified with its DID
 * Must register its metadata with an agent
 * May accept a list of assets as inputs to the job  (along with access tokens to consume the asset)
 * May register assets generated as a result of the job.
 * May accept a data payload as an input
-* May return a payload
+* May return the result of the execution as the payload, or register the result of the execution as an asset.
 * The unit of measurement must be
   - a one-shot execution of a job (e.g. a data cleaning job)